SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Deshnee Naidoo

-I think from a overall corporate point of view there is no link.
-Right.
-With Vedanta Ltd. And anything below VRL.
-This is a separate entity sitting above Vedanta Resources Ltd. As we told the market.
-And that entity today will be holding 80% of our KCM interest.
-That as we’ve told the market that we have filed in S1 that we’re going through the process with now with the SEC in terms of terms of next steps.
+I think from — Ritesh, from an overall CopperTech point of view, there is no link, right, with Vedanta Limited and anything below VRL.
+This is a separate entity sitting above Vedanta Resources Limited as we told the market.
+And that entire today will be holding 80% of our KCM interest that, as we’ve told the market that we have filed an S-1 that we’re going through the process with the SEC in terms of next steps.
 But there is no link.

 Ritesh Shah